aiocat/taixoxo/README.md

 You can download latest release from [here](https://github.com/aiocat/dll-crab/releases/latest).

+Don't move `taixoxo.exe` to another folder, instead move `taixoxo` folder to anywhere you want.

 ## Usage

 - You must install modded version fo technosu skin first.
 If you want to install automatically, just open `setup-skin.bat` as administrator in taixoxo folder and it will install it.
 Then open osu! and select `Technosu Modden (v1.0)` skin.